 - Type the source you'd like to include into the UTM source field.
 It will then appear in the URL when you enter it here.

 Using UTM Parameters

 - To add UTM parameters, you'll first need to locate the URL for opening you'd like to begin tracking.
-To do this, you'll need to navigate to your Jobs Directory.
+Select Jobs then select Jobs Directory.

-- From there, you will open the application form for the Opening by clicking on the link to the job opening.
+- Once you have selected your opening, the job application form will appear.
 If you disabled the jobs directory, you can preview the application form for the opening you'd like to use and select everything in the URL before the ? sign.
-To preview the application form, navigate to your openings by hovering over the Jobs dropdown in the upper left corner of the Fountain page and click on the Actions dropdown menu on the opening you'd like to embed and click on View Application Form.

-- You'll then copy the URL and paste it into any text editor (Microsoft Word, text edit, etc) so we can add the parameters without the risk of losing them.
+- Copy the URL and paste it into any text editor (Microsoft Word, text edit, etc), so we can add the parameters without the risk of losing them.

 - Once you have pasted the URL, we can begin to add the UTM parameters.
 To add your first parameter, you'll need to place a "/? at the end of the URL like so: